Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 • Solve problems and make decisions

-• Sensory register: Brief storage of incoming stimuli
+• Sensory register: Brief retention of incoming sensory data

 • Short-term memory: Limited capacity for active information

-• Long-term memory: Vast storage for knowledge and experiences
+• Long-term memory: Extensive storage for knowledge and experiences

-This theory emphasizes cognitive processes like attention, perception, and memory.
+This theory emphasizes cognitive processes like attention, perception, and memory, probing how these evolve with age and experience, impacting problem-solving and decision-making strategies.

-Information processing theory has practical applications in education and cognitive psychology, informing strategies for learning and memory enhancement.
+Information processing theory holds practical value in education and cognitive psychology, guiding tactics for enhancing learning and memory.

 Erikson’s Psychosocial Development